 In my own Samoan context, it is considered culturally insensitive or even taboo to defy or to speak out against our matai (chiefs) or against our elders.23 This cultural aspect has been incorporated into the religious sphere, when Christianity was introduced, where it is inappropriate (or unheard of) to speak out against the minister/ pastor and more so within the Church24 setting, against the elder minister.
 This act of respect has hindered lay people and younger ministers from speaking out against some ambiguous decisions being made at the top.
 However, people are now starting to express themselves by questioning issues that affect them.
-Personally, it is not a sign of company that won the contract launched a US\$25 million claim against Bolivian government, but international outcry forced the company to back down; In Argentina, IMF policies on privatisation resulted in a staggering \$146 billion debt by 1999, until the economy collapsed in 2001.
+Personally, it is not a sign of disrespect, but it reflects the company to back down; In Argentina, IMF policies on privatisation resulted in a staggering \$146 billion debt by 1999, until the economy collapsed in 2001.
 Before these policies, Argentina was a society of 60% middle class, after the collapse, 60% of the population was under the poverty line.
 The people protested, declaring that they had had enough of growing poverty, unemployment and impunity for those who had looted their country's resources.
 These protests resulted in the installation of five presidents in less than two weeks.